-The Hamilton Science and Faith Forum and the CSCA present a public lecture by Rev. Dan Rudisill (Ph.D. cand., Institute of Christian Studies).
+The Hamilton Science and Faith Forum and the CSCA present a public lecture by Rev. Dan Rudisill (Ph.D. cand., Institute for Christian Studies).

-“Talking it Out: Fruitful Dialogue on Science & Religion”
+“Talking it Out: Fruitful Dialogue in Science & Religion”

 Location: Hurlburt Hall (Room 136), McMaster Divinity College